ministryofjustice/hmpps-component-dependencies/README.md

 ];
 ```

-the frontend, jobs and few external clients including some integrating services.
+So, the frontend, some jobs and a few external clients including some integrating services.

 ### `getDependentPaths`